memazouni/oil_futures_model/README.md

 #### <ins>Brent Cumulative Profit-Loss for dozen selected trades:</ins>
 ![Cumulative PL](images/cum_pl_2018.PNG)

+We can run the model on a different commodity like West Texas Intermediate (WTI) or RBOB Gasoline Futures.
+We just need appropriate data in a SQLite database!

+*Please note:  Certain code is omitted from the model.
+Full model is available upon request.*

+#### <ins>Model Details:</ins>
+blah,

 #### <ins>Terminology:</ins>
 * **Fit Years** - Years used in computing trade ranking stats.